 - 2.1.
-'Personal data' is information that identifies an individual, and includes information that would identify an individual to the person to whom it is disclosed because of any special knowledge that they have or can obtain.
+'Personal data' is information that identifies an individual, and includes information that would identify an individual to the person to whom it is disclosed because of any special knowledge that they have or can obtain1.
 A sub-set of personal data is known as 'special category personal data'.
-This special category data is information that relates to: - 2.1.1. race or ethnic origin; - 2.1.2. political opinions; - 2.1.3. religious or philosophical beliefs; - 2.1.4. trade union membership; - 2.1.5. physical or mental health; - 2.1.6. an individual's sex life or sexual orientation; - 2.1.7. genetic or biometric data for the purpose of uniquely identifying a natural person. - 2.2.
-Special Category information is given special protection, and additional safeguards apply if this information is to be collected and used. - 2.3.
-Information relating to criminal convictions shall only be held and processed where there is legal authority to do so. - 2.4.
-KET does not intend to seek or hold sensitive personal data about staff or students except where the Trust has been notified of the information, or it comes to the Trust's attention via legitimate means (e.g. a grievance) or needs to be sought and held in compliance with a legal obligation or as a matter of good practice.
-Staff or students are under no obligation to disclose to the Trust their race or ethnic origin, political or religious beliefs, whether or not they are a trade union member or details of their sexual life (save to the extent that details of marital status and / or parenthood are needed for other purposes, e.g. pension entitlements).
+This special category data is information that reveals:

+- 2.1.1. race or ethnic origin;

+- 2.1.2. political opinions;

+- 2.1.3. religious or philosophical beliefs;

+- 2.1.4. trade union membership;

+- 2.1.5. physical or mental health;

+- 2.1.6. an individual's sex life or sexual orientation;

+- 2.1.7. genetic or biometric data for the purpose of uniquely identifying a natural person.

+- 2.2.
+Special Category Data is given special protection, and additional safeguards apply if this information is to be collected and used.